rotheconrad/ROCker_Macrolide_Models/02_mph/README.md

 ![mph ROCker Models](https://github.com/rotheconrad/ROCker_Macrolide_Models/blob/main/02_mph/00_figures/04a-mph-ROCker-model-250bp.png)

-Top panel (A) is the ROCker model for the training set.
-This is the primary model used.
-Bottom panel (B) is the ROCker model for the testing set.
-The testing set is used to build a simulated short read data set to challenge the training set emulating real word metagenome data.
+Top panel (A) is the ROCker model for the mph all gene set.
+Bottom panel (B) is the ROCker model for the mphA gene set.

 # Step 05: Test ROCker models